StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 ```

 To determine what your character set should be, you’ll need to determine what punctuation you type most frequently (which will depend upon your use case).
 I did this with a short Python script and a text corpus from exactly the sort of thing that will compose the majority of my non-code typing in the future: exegetical Bible studies.
 I downloaded all the major studies from [Ichthys.com](http://ichthys.com), the main Bible study site I follow, [in RTF form](http://ichthys.com/zip-msword.ZIP).
 I then converted them into plain text files, and counted character frequencies.
-(The Greek and Hebrew scripts were not converting well so I just straight converted without bothering with Unicode — all the Greek and Hebrew words got replaced with question marks, which means that the character frequency of ? is somewhat higher than it should be).
+(The Greek and Hebrew scripts were not converting well for some reason, so I just straight converted without bothering with Unicode — all the Greek and Hebrew words got replaced with question marks, which means that the character frequency of ? is somewhat higher than it should be).

-Here’s the Python script I used to do this: (also: link to download)
+[Here’s the Python script](https://steventammen.com/assets/files/keyboard-layouts/LetterFreq.py) I used to do this:

 ```
 #-------------------------------------------------------------------------------